-- Preheat oven to 400 degrees F. Spray two small (6 inch), oven-safe skillets (such as cast iron skillets) with olive oil cooking spray.
+- Preheat your oven to 400 degrees F. Grease an 8-inch oven-safe skillet (such as a cast iron skillet) with butter.

-- Using an electric hand whisk, beat the egg whites with salt and pepper until foamy.
+- Whisk the egg whites with salt, pepper, and garlic powder until foamy.
 Add the Parmesan and whisk to incorporate.

-- Heat the skillets over medium heat, about 3 minutes.
-Pour the egg mixture into the skillets.
-Arrange the salmon pieces and basil strips on top of the eggs.
-Cook about 3 minutes, until bottom is set, then transfer to the oven to finish cooking, 10-15 more minutes.
-Frittatas are done when puffy and golden and a toothpick inserted in center comes out clean.
+- Arrange the tomatoes and scallions on top of the eggs.
+Keep cooking until the bottom is set, about 2 more minutes, then transfer the skillet to the oven to finish cooking for about 10 more minutes.
+The frittata is done when puffy and golden and a toothpick inserted in its center comes out clean.

-- Cool 5 minutes in skillets, then carefully loosen the edges with a spatula, slice and serve.
+- Carefully loosen the edges of the frittata with a spatula, slice and serve.